mauroservienti/milestone.github.io/_posts/defining-messages.md

 }
 ```

 The presented class represents an event in a system dealing with orders.
-The presented class comes with a few potential flaws that are worth listing (in no particular order):
+It comes with a few potential flaws that are worth listing (in no particular order):

 1. The `OrderAccepted` type is mutable.
 After deserializing the message, a receiver can change the `OrderNumber` property value.
 And that might even be worse because an event must be immutable (for the purists), considering it represents the past.
-2. [Contracts evolution](https://milestone.topics.it/2022/07/04/messages-evolution.html) might be tricky because using classes makes adopting a multiple inheritance approach difficult if not impossible.
+2. [Contracts evolution](https://milestone.topics.it/2022/07/04/messages-evolution.html) might be tricky because using classes makes adopting a multiple inheritance approach difficult, if not impossible.

-A quick solution to the first problem could be to use a private setter for the public properties, or similar approaches, and a constructor that allows setting those property values once at initialization time:
+A quick solution to the first problem could be to use a private setter for the public properties, or some similar approach, and a constructor that allows setting those property values once at initialization time:

 ```csharp
 public class OrderAccepted